-C. SCOPE
+D. SCOPE

-This policy applies to all employees, students, volunteers, employees of affiliated organizations, and visitors to the institution.
+This policy applies to all employees, students, volunteers, employees of affiliated organizations who are paid through the University, and visitors to the institution.
 Employees include all staff, administrators, faculty, full- or part-time, and classified or non-classified persons who are paid by the University.
-Students include all persons attending classes whether enrolled or not enrolled.
-Affiliated organizations are separate entities that exist for the benefit of the University and include the Foundations, the Community Development Corporation, and the Alumni Association.
+Students include all persons admitted to the University who have not completed a program of study for which they were enrolled; student status continues whether or not the University's programs are in session.
+Affiliated organizations are separate entities that exist for the benefit of the University through an operating agreement and include the Foundations, the Community Development Corporation, and the Alumni Association.
 Visitors include vendors and their employees, parents of students, volunteers, guests, uninvited guests and all other persons located on property, owned, leased, or otherwise controlled by the University.

-D. POLICY STATEMENT
+E. POLICY STATEMENT